Caf Confederation Cup: Bayelsa United to face CS Sfaxien after scaling Ashanti Golden Boys hurdle

 Nigeria National League side Bayelsa United will lock horns with Tunisian outfit CS Sfaxien in the Caf Confederation Cup second round.

-The Yenagoa based outfit overpowered AS Ashanti Golden Boys 4-2 at the Yenagoa Township Stadium on Sunday evening.
+The Yenagoa based outfit overpowered AS Ashanti Golden Boys 4-2 in a first round showdown at the Yenagoa Township Stadium on Sunday evening.

-The encounter against the 2021 Guinee Coupe Nationale runners-up was settled in one leg owing to the backdrop of a reported coup d’etat attempt in Guinea.

 Editors' Picks